 June 20, 1994: Apple launches eWorld, a subscription service for Mac owners that’s designed to compete with America Online and other nascent online properties.

-Part messaging service and part news aggregator, Apple envisions eWorld competing with the likes of AOL, Delphi, CompuServe and Prodigy.
+Part messaging service and part news aggregator, Apple envisions eWorld competing with heavy hitters like AOL, Delphi, CompuServe and Prodigy.
 Unfortunately, Apple’s online service is doomed from the start.

 Apple eWorld is an interesting premise

 The origins of eWorld trace back to another Apple proto-social network, called AppleLink, intended to connect Cupertino with its dealers and support centers.
-In the early 1990s, when John Sculley still steered the ship at Apple, the company decided to turn AppleLink into a consumer-facing service.
+In the early 1990s, when CEO John Sculley still steered the ship at Apple, the company decided to turn AppleLink into a consumer-facing service.

 To fulfill its ambitions, Apple acquired a data center in the San Francisco Bay Area from banking giant Citigroup.
 It also came to a licensing agreement with America Online, the company that built the basic technology behind eWorld.